codacy/docs/docs/repositories-configure/integrations/bitbucket-integration.md

 ## Enabling the Bitbucket integration {: id="enabling"}

-To enable the Bitbucket integration, open your project **Settings**, tab **Integrations**.
+To enable the Bitbucket integration, open your repository **Settings**, tab **Integrations**.
 When you add a new repository, the integration is already enabled by default.

 ![Bitbucket integration](images/bitbucket-integration.png)